jlangch/venice/doc/readme/java-interop.md

 # Java Interop

 Venice supports calling Java constructors, static and instance methods as well as accessing static class and instance fields.

+Venice is using reflection to access Java methods and fields.
+Java Reflection is impressively fast, especially when caching the the reflection meta data on classes, methods, and fields as Venice is doing.
+See the benchmark further down.

 The Venice types long, double, and decimal are coerced to Java's primitive and object types byte, short, int, long, float, double, Byte, Short, Integer, Long,